Rudolph Valentino: United Artists

 During the filming of Monsieur Beaucaire, both Charlie Chaplin and Douglas Fairbanks approached Valentino privately, due to his contract with Ritz-Carlton, about joining with United Artists.
 Valentino's contract with United Artists provided $10,000 a week for only three pictures a year, plus a percentage of his films.
 The contract excluded Rambova from production of his films and the film set.
 Valentino's acceptance of the terms caused a major rift in his marriage to Rambova.
 George Ullman, who had negotiated the contract with United Artists, offered Rambova $30,000 to finance a film of her own.
 It became her only film, titled What Price Beauty? and starred Myrna Loy.

 Valentino chose his first UA project, The Eagle.
 With the marriage under strain, Valentino began shooting and Rambova announced that she needed a "marital vacation".
 During the filming of The Eagle, rumors of an affair with co-star Vilma Bánky were reported and ultimately denied by both Bánky and Valentino.
 The film opened to positive reviews, but a moderate box office.

 For the film's release, Valentino travelled to London, staying there and in France, spending money with abandon while his divorce took place.
 Quite some time elapsed before he made another film, The Son of the Sheik, despite his hatred of the sheik image.
 The film began shooting in February 1926, with Valentino given his choice of director, and pairing him again with Vilma Bánky.
 The film used the authentic costumes he bought abroad and allowed him to play a dual role.
 Valentino was ill during production, but he needed the money to pay his many debts.
 The film opened on July 9, 1926, to great fanfare.
 During the premiere, Valentino was reconciled with Mathis; the two had not spoken in almost two years.

 Public image

-Dating back to the de Saulles trial in New York, during which his masculinity had been questioned in print, Valentino had been very sensitive about his public perception.
-Women loved him and thought him the epitome of romance.
+Dating back to the de Saulles trial in New York, during which his "masculinity" had been questioned in print, Valentino had been very sensitive about his public perception.

-However, American men were less impressed, walking out of his movies in disgust.